caltechlibrary/eprinttools/ep3harvester.1.md

 -simple
-: Crosswalk the harvested eprint record to the simplified record model
+: Crosswalk the harvested eprint record to the simplified record model before saving the JSON to the SQL database.

 -sql-schema
 : display SQL schema for installing MySQL jsonstore DB